vim/vim/README.md

 * Phase out the built-in language interfaces, make maintenance a bit easier and executables easier to build.
 They will be kept for backwards compatibility, no new features.
-* Improve the Vim script language, so that it can be used when an external tool is undesired.
+* Improve the Vim script language, it is used to communicate with the external tool and implements the Vim side of the interface.
+Also, it can be used when an external tool is undesired.

 All together this creates a clear situation: Vim with the +eval feature will be sufficient for most plugins, while some plugins require